Entry rates into higher education

 1. Main facts and figures

-pupils from the Chinese ethnic group had the highest entry rate into higher education from 2006 to 2021
+- students from the Chinese ethnic group had the highest entry rate into higher education in every year from 2006 to 2024, and White students had the lowest (except for in 2006)

 2. Things you need to know